DylanPiercey/set-dom/README.md

 ## Keyed Elements
 Just like React (although slightly different) `set-dom` supports keyed nodes.
 To help the diffing algorithm reposition your elements be sure to provide a `data-key` or `id` attribute on nodes inside a map.
 This is optional but key for performance when re-ordering/modifying lists.

+Another key difference from React is that `set-dom` simply can't tell when you are rendering an entirely different component.
+As such it is good practice to use `data-key` when you know that most of the html will be discarded (like when rendering an entirely different page) to skip the diffing process entirely.

 ### Contributions